IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 ## Budget Time

-Tuesday, May 4th at 1 PM we will work on our budget via zoom.
+Tuesday, May 4th at 1 PM (via Zoom) we will work on the PTA budget.
 Please feel free to join us in planning what the PTA will do next school year!
 Email [president@islandviewpta.org](mailto:president@islandviewpta.org) if you would like the zoom link.

 ## Help the Garden Grow!